-Motorola XOOM Wi-Fi soak test for Android 4.1 update said to be getting underway [UPDATED]Alex Wagner - Senior News Editor
+Motorola XOOM Wi-Fi soak test for Android 4.1 update said to be getting underway [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 This week appears to be off to a good start for Motorola XOOM Wi-Fi owners.
 According to a forum post from Motorola Forums Manager Matt, Motorola will soon be rolling out (or has already started rolling out) an Android 4.1 Jelly Bean update to testers.
 In the post, Matt notes that testers are evaluating final software and that, unless a major issue is discovered, Motorola will likely be pushing this update to the public.
 There's no mention of exactly when a public release may happen, but Matt notes that these soak tests normally only last for "a few days."

 A little over a week ago we noted that some XOOM Wi-Fi owners had begun receiving invitations to test new software for Motorola's Feedback Network, and at the time it was speculated that the update could be Android 4.1.
 It looks like that speculation was correct.
 Of course, it's not exactly a surprise to hear that Moto is already testing the XOOM Wi-Fi's Jelly Bean update, but it is exciting for the slate's owners to know that Google's latest treat is getting close.
 Now we just have to wait for the testers to put the update through its paces so that us regular folk can get a crack at it.
 How many of you have a Motorola XOOM Wi-Fi that's anxiously waiting to be updated to Android 4.1?